superfaceai/docs/docs/guides/map-use-case-to-provider.md

 ### Make HTTP request {#http-request}

-Prepared map contains numbered comments guiding you through mapping the use case.
-Start with specifying the HTTP method and URL path.
-Provider's default service base URL is provided in comment for your convinience.
+The resulting map contains numbered comments guiding you through mapping of the use case.
+Start with specifying the HTTP method, and the URL.
+The provider's default service base URL is provided in the surrounding comments for your convenience.
 See [Comlink reference](https://superface.ai/docs/comlink/map#sec-HTTP-Call) for specifying a different service.

 All widely known HTTP methods are supported.
 The path is a simple _string_, but can be templated. _E.g. if you need to request resource whose ID was provided in the input, you might want to use something like `/endpoint/api/{ input.field }`._